Charlie Hebdo shooting: Social media

 French Minister of the Interior Bernard Cazeneuve declared that by the morning of 9 January 2015, a total of 3,721 messages "condoning the attacks" had already been documented through the French government Pharos system.

 In an open letter titled "To the Youth in Europe and North America", Iran's Supreme Leader Ayatollah Ali Khamenei urged young people in Europe and North America not to judge Islam by the attacks, but to seek their own understanding of the religion.
 Holly Dagres of Al-Monitor wrote that Khamenei's followers "actively spammed Facebook, Instagram, Twitter, Google+ and even Tumblr with links" to the letter with the aim of garnering the attention of people in the West.

 On social media, the hashtag "#JeSuisAhmed" trended, a tribute to the Muslim policeman Ahmed Merabet, along with the quote "I am not Charlie, I am Ahmed the dead cop.
 Charlie ridiculed my faith and culture and I died defending his right to do so."
 The Economist compared this to a quote commonly misattributed to Voltaire, "I disapprove of what you say, but I will defend to the death your right to say it".

+Other

+Students at multiple schools in France rejected or disrupted the government-mandated minute of silence devoted to it, sometimes expressing support for the attack; this included a vocational school in Senlis, a fourth-grade student, a student at the l'Arc à Orange high school, a girl at a grade school in Grenoble, and students at a Seine-Saint-Denis primary school.
+The majority of students at Saint-Denis, however, condemned the attack.